tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

 conclude that we have one underlying dimension to our data.
 This means we are measuring "one thing" with this set of questions.

-Next, we can consider whether our items correlate with the "one underlying dimension."
+Next, we can can focus in on our questions and consider whether our items each correlate well with the "one underlying dimension."
 A good question is conceptually close to the underlying dimension and therefore does not "pick up" on a lot of other junk.
 For example, the "quirky" question has a possible negative connotation to it; it may inadvertently have more going on with it than simply assessing positive / negative sentiment.
+Thus, I would not be surprised if it fails to correlate as well with the underlying factor.
+We call these correlations "loadings."

-We can run a more detailed factor analysis using the `fa()` command from the `psych` package, specifically asking it to retrieve one factor.
-We then look at the "loadings," which are correlations between the underlying factor and the individual questions scores.
+We can run this more detailed factor analysis using the `fa()` command from the `psych` package, specifically asking it to retrieve one factor.
+We then look at the "loadings."
 Good questions should be highly correlated to our underlying dimension.
 In general, I would be wary of anything in the .3-.5 range or below.
 These loading are given in the column labeled `MR1`:

     fa(dat, nfactors = 1, fm="minres")$loadings